Students focus their studies on Master of Science in Applied Life Sciences further by choosing one of five concentrations.

 Our Faculty and Research Labs

-Course Offerings in the Translational Research Thesis Concentration – 15.0 units
+Course Offerings in the Translational Research Concentration – 15.0 credits

 Students are required to identify their thesis capstone project site during their first year of studies and must commit to a minimum of 18 hours per week to work on their thesis.